Sylvia White, resident at Bankhouse

-Syliva White, resident at Bank house “Moving house is always going to be traumatic but the constant care and friendship of yourself and the rest of your staff, has been unbelieveable, making the move easy and problem free.
-From sending ‘handymen’ to help, to supplying meals at no less than a moment notice for our carer’s – nothing seems to be ‘too much trouble!’
+“Moving house is always going to be traumatic but the staff have been unbelievable, making the move easy and problem free.
+From sending ‘handymen’ to help, to supplying meals at no less than a moment’s notice – nothing seems to be ‘too much trouble!’

 “I lived here in the older building also called Protheroe House.
 Although it has the same name it’s so much of an improvement – it’s more luxurious and with far more facilities that make life better.” - Michael, resident

 “My flat is clean, well serviced and everything is great.
 I like my balcony with its view of the garden and you get your own personal space.” – Louise, resident

 “I like to visit my gran here more than where she was before – it’s a much better place.” – Jermaine, Louise’s grandson

 “I like this place – it’s made an improvement to the area – the kind of thing Tottenham needs to bring it up.
 I’ve lived in Tottenham for more than 40 years we need more quality buildings like Protheroe.” – Baxter, resident